 Spinach Omelette with Stilton

 I kept my spinach omelette version simple here.
-The stilton blue cheese was already in my fridge so instead of buying extra fresh feta cheese I used the blue cheese.
-And it proved to be a great match for the gooey baked eggs, the subtle stir fried spinach and the fragrant garlic!
+The stilton blue cheese was already in my fridge and because I didn’t feel like buying extra feta cheese, I then decided to use blue cheese.
+It proved to be a great match for the gooey baked eggs, the subtle stir fried spinach and fragrant garlic!
 I’ll keep this one in mind for when my veggie dad stops by for lunch next time…

 - 3 large eggs